Reviews You Can Rely On

 Credit: Matt Lighthart

 While the Fujitsu iX1600 ScanSnap is the fastest model we tested, the Epson WorkForce ES-400 II also offers impressive speeds.
-It can handle a single color sheet on a duplex setting at 600 DPI in four seconds and churns through larger multipage documents at a rate of thirty-three pages per minute.
+It can handle a single color sheet on a duplex setting at 600 DPI in four seconds and churns through larger multipage documents at a rate of 33 pages per minute.
 Unfortunately, it doesn't offer the scanning performance of the iX1600, but it may be an okay option when speed is a priority, and it costs a significant amount less than the iX1600.

 Whether big or small, black-and-white or color, the Fujitsu Fi-8170 makes swift work of any task.